Eligible patients and consumers organisations

 Vision

-Our vision is “A fulfilling life for all people with lupus in Europe, until we have reached a world without lupus.”
+Lupus Europe's vision is “a fulfilling life for all people with lupus in Europe, until we have reached a world without lupus.”

 Mission and objectives

-Our mission is to be the voice of lupus in Europe and empower the national organisations for people living with lupus.
-We focus on 3 strategic objectives: (1) People with lupus in Europe participate in, and benefit from, lupus research; (2) Member organisations are enthusiastic and empowered; (3) Lupus Europe is heard and acting.
+Lupus Europe's mission is to be the voice of lupus in Europe and empower the national organisations for people living with lupus.
+It focuses on 3 strategic objectives: (1) People with lupus in Europe participate in, and benefit from, lupus research; (2) Member organisations are enthusiastic and empowered; (3) Lupus Europe is heard and acting.

 Lymphoma Coalition Europe (LCE) is an umbrella organisation of lymphoma member organisations working across Europe, Turkey and Israel.
-It is a regional branch of the Lymphoma Coalition (global network of 83 PO from 52 countries).
+It is a regional branch of the Lymphoma Coalition (global network of 83 patients organisations from 52 countries).

 LCE has a membership of about 40 national and local patient organisations from approximately 30 countries in Europe, plus Turkey and Israel, which are supported by LCE’s work and initiatives.